Equatorial Space Systems: Low Altitude Demonstration (LAD)

 The 2.4 meter tall, 22-kilogram LAD (Low Altitude Demonstrator) rocket was designed as a flight test for ESS' HRF-1 solid fuel formulation, which is a development of the company's Chief Technology Officer Jamie Anderson.

 The LAD rocket was successfully launched to an altitude of 1,200 meters, at 11:40am MYT on Monday the 21st of December 2020.
 The launch which took place at the Felcra Palm Oil Estate in Perak, Malaysia, is the first cross border collaboration involving a privately developed rocket with hybrid propulsion in the South East Asia region.

-Mid Altitude Demonstration (MAD)

-The MAD launch will take place in the USA at an unconfirmed launch site in Q1 2023.
-This will be the first supersonic test of the HRF-1AL solid fuel and cNOX propellant.
-The aim of this test is to reach 58km apogee and have a top speed of Mach 3.5.

 Dorado

 Dorado is a suborbital sounding rocket with a diameter of 310 mm, and will have a single and dual stage version capable of delivering a 25-kilogram payload to 105 and 270 kilometers respectively.
-Dorado's hybrid rocket motor and pyrotechnic free payload separation are unique features, and its first launch is currently targeted for 2024.
+Dorado's hybrid rocket motor and pyrotechnic free payload separation are unique features, and its first launch was targeted for 2024.
+No further updates on the status of the project have been provided.